 "And finally, I would place a food market right at the edge of the walkable town center.
 I believe that a drug store still operates in the center of RF.
 It looked a little quiet when I was last there, but in principle this is another business that spreads energy to the rest of town.

-Page 3 of 3 - "You probably know all of this and wish for the same things.
+"You probably know all of this and wish for the same things.

 "I have a particular affection for the Philbrick block and would hope to see its historic crest restored.
 I'd put my own money on restoring the facades of the Redwood and the Falls theatres.